 John Yeoman was head of English at the French Lyce´e in London.
 His collaboration with Quentin Blake has resulted in a long list of successful children’s books.

-Quentin Blake is known for his collaborations with esteemed writers including Roald Dahl, Michael Rosen, and Russell Hoban.
-Blake’s work is universally recognized and adored.
+Quentin Blake is one of the world’s most treasured illustrators and has illustrated over three hundred books.
+Known for his collaborations with esteemed writers, including Roald Dahl, John Yeoman, Michael Rosen, and Russell Hoban, Blake’s work is universally known and adored.